Hugius/FabiEngine3D/doc/markdown/AABB.md

 - Bound AABBs follow the transformation of their parent.
 - Bound AABBs are invisible and unresponsive if their parent is invisible.
 - Bound AABBs cannot directly be accessed or deleted.
+- The ID of an AABB cannot be empty or contain spaces/capitals/specials.

 ## 2. Properties